 |Electronic Toll Collection Russian Federation|

-The toll charges over 50,000 km of roads across the Russian Federation.
+The toll system charges over 50,000 km of roads across the Russian Federation.
 The toll system uses approximately 2 million On-Board Units (OBUs).

 In addition to using OBUs for electronic toll collection, toll payment in the form of tickets is also available for drivers on transit routes.
-Compliance with the toll payment obligation is checked by almost 500 enforcement gantries.
+Compliance with the toll payment obligation is checked by almost 500 control gantries.

 In designing the electronic toll system solution for the Russian Federation, SkyToll utilised the experience gained in designing, developing and operating the electronic toll system in the Slovak Republic.